Sebo-the-tramp/tinygsplat/README.md

 This repository is divided into subfolder each containing its own notebooks;

-- for tinygrad refer to tinysplat
+- for tinygrad refer to tinysplat_2D
 - for torch based refer to torchsplat - credits to [OutofAi](https://github.com/OutofAi/2D-Gaussian-Splatting)

 ## Results